mister-michael/TandemTrivia/README.md

 ```sh
     npm start
 ```
-In a new terminal tab, cd into the api directory and start a json server on port 8080.
+In a new terminal tab, cd into the api directory and start a json-server on port 8080.
+If port 8080 and or localhost is not accessible on your machine, open src/modules/apiManager.js and edit the apiUrl variable accordingly.
 ```sh
     cd api
     json-server -p 8080 -w Apprentice_TandemFor400_Data.json